EDGD-C/PPRDVbackebd/README.md

 ## Authentication

-The API uses JWT (JSON Web Tokens) for authentication.
+The API uses both JWT (JSON Web Tokens) and sessions for authentication:

+### JWT Authentication
 Include the token in the Authorization header:

 ```
 Authorization: Bearer <your-jwt-token>
 ```

+### Session Authentication
+The API also supports session-based authentication using cookies.
+When you log in, a session is automatically created and maintained via cookies.
+This provides:

+- Seamless authentication across page reloads
+- Protection against XSS attacks (with httpOnly cookies)
+- Automatic session expiration handling

+Both authentication methods work simultaneously - you can use either JWT tokens or session cookies to authenticate requests.

 ### User Roles